Eggers Can’t Be Cheesers Burger from Bob’s Burgers

 In a large frying pan, cook your eggs sunny side up over a bit of butter.
 Toast your English muffins.
 Build your burger.
 Spread a tiny bit of butter on your toasted English muffins, then bottom muffin, lettuce, cheeseburger, and egg on top.
 Finish with a dash of hot sauce, and the muffin top.

 This is now my favorite burger of all time, no joke.
 I’ve enjoyed eggs on top of hamburgers before, but the English muffin, the two slices of cheese, and the hot sauce made this one to remember.
-It’s a 10/10 in my book.
+The Eggers Can’t Be Cheesers Burger is a 10/10 in my book.
 The one downside to this burger is that it is very messy.

 The egg yolk would seem to be an obvious hazard, but I found the cheese and hot sauce spilling out on more than one occasion as well.
 It’s still worth it.